 These reports contain a post analysis set of reports.
 These reports are produced by the racecheck tool by analysing multiple hazard reports and examining active device state.
-For example usage of analysis reports, see Understanding Racecheck Analysis Reports.
+For more about analysis reports, see

 4.5.
 Understanding Racecheck Analysis Reports

 In analysis reports, the racecheck tool produces a series of high level messages that identify the source locations of a particular race, based on observed hazards and other machine state